Our church team works together to create a warm and welcoming place.

 Sometimes, parents feel unable to make the vows of baptism, but would still like a service of thanksgiving and blessing for their child, and this too can be discussed.

-Christian marriage
+Christian Marriage

-WeddingsWhen a couple come to the point where they want to find out more about Christian marriage, they can approach the minister of the parish in which they live.
+When a couple come to the point where they want to find out more about Christian marriage, they can approach the minister of the parish in which they live.
 The minister can help the couple prepare for their wedding day, and for their married life together.
 If you live in our parish area our minister would be pleased to talk with you about your marriage.

 There are no charges for the minister's time at funeral services or otherwise, but you may be asked to contribute towards heating and lighting, organist's fee etc. If you have any further questions, please get in touch.

-You can contact Fiona by email This email address is being protected from spambots.
-You need JavaScript enabled to view it. or phone 0141 959 5647
+This email address is being protected from spambots.
+You need JavaScript enabled to view it.

-Family and youth worker Louise Reid
+Family and Youth Worker, Louise Reid

-You can contact Louise by email This email address is being protected from spambots.
+This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 The Church of Scotland’s membership vows are: